postandcourier/infant-mortality/three-rail-text.md

 The new mother-to-be assumed all was fine when she mistook cramps or contractions for baby kicks.

-Then, she swelled with excessive fluid.
+Then she swelled with excessive fluid.

 That, too, wasn’t normal.

 She didn’t learn something was very wrong until after she went for an ultrasound and was promptly sent to Trident Medical Center in North Charleston.

 There, technicians hooked her to monitors but said nothing about her baby.
 They told her she was having contractions with two months to go until her due date.

-Then, they transferred her to the specialized care at MUSC’s Maternal Fetal Medicine department.
+Then they transferred her to the specialized care at the MUSC’s Department of Maternal Fetal Medicine.

 It was March 2010, and her due date wasn’t until May.